 Overview of Sustainable CT (SCT)

 Sustainable CT is a voluntary certification program to recognize thriving and resilient Connecticut municipalities.
-An independently funded, grassroots, municipal effort, Sustainable CT provides a wide-ranging menu of best practices.
+An independently funded, 501(c)3 nonprofit organization, Sustainable CT provides a wide-ranging menu of best practices.
 Municipalities choose Sustainable CT actions, implement them, and earn points toward certification.

 Mission: To foster inclusive, resilient, and vibrant Connecticut municipalities that provide opportunities for all to thrive by providing a menu of sustainability actions that build local economies, support equity, and respect the finite capacity of the environment; offering technical assistance to help advance sustainability initiatives; and recognizing and certifying municipalities for their achievements.

-Check out the map of participating communities here!
+Check out the interactive map of all participating communities here.

 Benefits of Participating in the Program:

 - Community Engagement

 - Funding and Other Resources

 - Peer Learning